ohduran/ohduran.github.io/_posts/2018-10-06-how-to-read-a-book.md

 There's no easy solution to this problem, despite the fact that this book doesn't go into it with as much deep as I would like.

-> As so often happens in mathematics, though, the particular is the gateway to the universal.
-In the 1970s, the Unilever corporation asked a young mathematician named John Gittins to help them optimize some of their drug trials.
+> In the 1970s, the Unilever corporation asked a young mathematician named John Gittins to help them optimize some of their drug trials.
 Given several different chemical compounds, what is the quickest way to determine which compound is likely to be effective against a disease?
-It was, of course, another incarnation of the multi-armed bandit problem.
-Unlike previous researchers, Gittins approached the multi-armed bandit problem in economic terms.
-He conceived the goal as maximizing payoffs not for a fixed interval of time, but for a future that is endless yet discounted.
+It was, of course, another incarnation of the multi-armed bandit problem.[...]

+> Unlike previous researchers, Gittins approached the multi-armed bandit problem in [economic] terms.
+He conceived the goal as maximizing payoffs not for a fixed interval of time, but for a future that is endless yet discounted. [...]
 Gittins, for his part, realized (albeit many years before the first episode of Deal or No Deal aired) that for every slot machine we know little or nothing about, there is some guaranteed payout rate which, if offered to us in lieu of that machine, will make us quite content never to pull its handle again.
 >
 > -- __Brian Christian__; [Algorithms to Live By: The Computer Science of Human Decisions](https://www.amazon.com/Algorithms-Live-Computer-Science-Decisions/dp/1627790365)